Takun J: 1981–2006: Early life and career beginnings

+2007–2012: The Time and My Way

-He returned to Liberia and released his debut studio album, The Time, in 2007.
-The album's lead single, "Police Man", is a politically charged song that exposes corruption by officers of the Liberian National Police, and includes a plea to then-president Ellen Johnson Sirleaf to repress corruption.
+Takun J returned to Liberia and released his debut studio album, The Time, in 2007.
+The album's lead single, "Police Man", is a politically charged song that exposes corruption by officers of the Liberian National Police.
+The track includes a plea to then-president Ellen Johnson Sirleaf to repress corruption.
 The song's release prompted two police arrests and a beating.
 Unfazed by the incident, Takun J performed on the day he was released from jail.
-In an interview with the Liberian Listener, Takun J said he released "Police Man" in order to create awareness about police negligence.
+In an interview with the Liberian Listener, he said he released "Police Man" in order to create awareness about police negligence.
 Takun J performs at the annual two-day Hipco festival in Monrovia.
-On July 27, 2012, he shared the stage with Nasseman, David Mell, Nozi and Mr. Smith at the Lonestar Cell musical concert.
+On July 27, 2012, he shared the stage with Nasseman, David Mell, Nozi, and Mr. Smith at the Lonestar Cell musical concert.
 Takun J was one of the acts featured on the remix of Xpolay's critically acclaimed 2012 single "Pot Not Bolling", which was produced by Yor-EL Francis.
 Takun J told the Liberian Listener that the song was well received because of its positive messages.
 His second studio album, My Way, was released in December 2012.
 It features high-BPM dance tracks, Liberian reggae music, and political rap songs.
 Recorded at Studio 57 and Red Eyez studios, the album was produced by Stone Gray, AB Swaray, King Brian, and Rawlo.
 My Way features guest contributions from Nasseman, Santos, Soul Smiter, Bentman tha Don, Scientific, Marvalous, and Ice Princess.
 Takun J addresses his daily struggles on the album and said the songs on it are relatable.

+2013–present: "A Song for Hawa", Hipco Accountability Network, and performances

 In February 2013, Takun J released the solemn track "A Song for Hawa", which was produced by PCI-Media Impact and addresses violence against Liberian girls and women.
 Takun J wrote the song after visiting a home sheltering victimized young girls.
 He explained to Mae Azango that it tells the tale of Hawa, a girl who was raped by her uncle after her mother died.
 The music video for "A Song for Hawa" premiered at the UN Commission on the Status of Women.
 Takun J has cited Tupac Shakur, Bob Marley and Akon as his key musical influences.
 He is part of the Hipco Accountability Network, an organization that strengthens copyright laws and establishes minimum play laws in Liberia.
 The network includes several musical personalities, including Nasseman, JD Donzo, Shining Man, and JB of Soul Fresh.
 On December 7, 2013, Takun J performed at the second annual Liberia Music Festival, which took place at Slipway Sports Pitch.